Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 * As this was my first attempt at JavaScript I have had to take a different approach to testing , console.log is now my best friend .
 It has been challeging to say the least .
 After some feedback from my mentor and friends I dedcided to implement the player and computer weapon image sucsessfully .
 Another part of the game I would have liked to implement is an endgame function, as this was also given as feedback.
 At this time I do not know 100% how to implement this but hopfully can in the future.
+As such I decided to call the game endless rock-paper-scissors.

 The game works 100% of the time but there till is a slight glitch which at this time is still present where by after clicking a button eg scissors sometimes it does not display the choice for the user , this is not the case for the computer and the scoreboard still operates as intended.
 I am hoping to iron this out before the deadline.![UserChoice Glitch](https://user-images.githubusercontent.com/83303996/139594642-0dc976cb-eb2c-4edb-b97c-63c68f7aeade.PNG)